typst/typst/CONTRIBUTING.md

    have a look at the [`ARCHITECTURE.md`][architecture] file.
 It explains how the compiler works.
-3. Create a pull request (PR) in the Typst repository, outlining your contribution, the technical rationale behind it, and if it is a new features, how users will use it.
+3. Create a pull request (PR) in the Typst repository, outlining your contribution, the technical rationale behind it, and, if it includes a new feature, how users will use it.
 Best to link to an existing issue with this information here.
 4. When you send a PR, automated CI checks will run.
 Your PR can only be merged if CI passes and will often also only get its first review round once it has